 Vendors and insurance

-ASU does not have a preferred list of alcohol vendors.
-Event hosts may use any alcohol vendor of their choice as long as the alcohol vendor provides a certificate of insurance that meets the requirements below.
+ASU does not have a preferred list of alcohol vendors, event hosts may use any alcohol vendor of their choice.
+The alcohol vendor must provide a certificate of insurance that meets the requirements below.

 Insurance requirements: